-If you need a locker for storing clothes, you may use any empty locker in the locker room; you will need to provide your own lock and place you name and contact information on each locker used.
+If you need a locker for storing clothes, you may use any empty locker in the locker room; Please request a lock from area supervisor if you require items to be secured.

-OLAC will provide Tyvek suits, gloves, shoe covers and hair covers.
+OLAC will provide Tyvek suits or other approved tyvek lab coat, gloves, and shoe covers and.
 If any items of protective equipment appear to be in short supply, please notify the OLAC facility staff for restocking.
-If you wish to use the shower, there is adequate space within the shower room to both shower and change.
-You may wish to bring your own toiletries, as the only soap provided by OLAC is liquid hand soap.